-By Keiichi Sigsawa, Kouhaku Kuroboshi, and Tadadi Tamori, based on the series created by Reki Kawahara.
-Released in Japan by ASCII Mediaworks, serialized in the magazine Dengeki Maoh.
-Released in North America by Yen Press.
+By Keiichi Sigsawa and Kouhaku Kuroboshi, based on the series created by Reki Kawahara.
+Released in Japan by Dengeki Bunko.
+Released in North America by Yen On.
 Translated by Stephen Paul.

 I honestly feel a bit suckered in.
 We’ve had, for the last five volumes, a bunch of goofy fun gun battles, with some nice characterization and an ongoing plotline about what people game for.
 The author, who is known for writing endless amounts of spinoffs for other people’s work, also wrote himself into the series as a complete loser who exists to get mocked and humiliated.
 And, really, for about 85% of this 6th book, we get much the same thing.
 People are here to read the gun battles.
 There’s a reason for that: they’re good gun battles.
 There’s a lingering plotline, which we think will be dealt with in the epilogues, that has Karen wondering why she does GGO anyway – what’s in it for her?
 But no, this gets answered in the climax of the book.
 Instead, the 2nd epilogue is there to make you say “Oh, right.
 This is ALSO the author of Kino’s Journey.
 He can create something absolutely stunning as well.”